 “The key to a good financial plan is budgeting your funds and setting a goal that you want to achieve,” shares the JMU Financial Aid Office.

 “First and foremost, students and their families should save early and often; however, at the same time, it’s never too late to save,” says Randolph.
 “Second, fill out the FAFSA, regardless of whether or not your parents are actually going to contribute to your college education.
 Supplying their information in no way requires them to pay for college, but it does give you a chance to qualify for financial aid.
-Without their information on the application (unless you’re a dependent students), it will be close to impossible to get any financial aid.
+Without their information on the application (unless you’re a dependent student), it will be close to impossible to get any financial aid.
 Finally, there are a few tips and trips to maximizing aid eligibility: don’t save in the student’s names and pay off debt or contribute more to retirement funds in order to free up your family’s liquid assets.”

 When creating a financial plan, be sure to know what funds are coming in (if you parents are supporting you or your salary) and what funds need to be going out (the price of your tuition, room/board, supplies).
 This way, you’ll be able to determine what aid you should and shouldn’t accept.